 Students research and list raw materials used to make some items associated with Christmas trees.

-Two can play an online version of the dreidel game.
-The game requires Java.
+Play an online version of the Dreidel game.
+The game requires Flash.

 Celebrate Winter Holidays: Activities and Resources for Teachers